Art Education Department Mission

 RMCAD Art Education graduates are leaders, innovators, and thinkers poised to enrich the profession.
-They can inspire young learners to become communicators, critical thinkers able to reason and analyze, researchers, problem solvers, group contributors, and responsible artists who consciously consider personal and societal values.
+They can inspire young learners to become communicators, critical thinkers, researchers, problem solvers, group contributors, and responsible artists who consciously consider personal and societal values.

 Educated to be lifelong learners, graduates are conversant with the role of education with technology; contemporary art; the language, concepts, and skills of art; the history of ideas and events; and they believe that everyone should have the opportunity to explore ideas and meaning in and through the arts.
 Additionally, the strong studio art backgrounds the graduates have gained at RMCAD help to inform their teaching and personal art practices.

-RMCAD’s Art Education BFA only allows graduates to become licensed to teach art in the state of Colorado.
+RMCAD’s Art Education BFA program allows graduates to become licensed to teach K-12 visual art in the state of Colorado.
 Students seeking licensure outside of Colorado should work with the state board of education in their desired state to determine licensure requirements and whether a Colorado teaching license can be transferred to their desired state.

-All full-time and part-time Art Education students must achieve a minimum cumulative grade point average of 2.5 by the end of their first semester and for the duration of the Art Education degree program.
-Failure to meet these requirements may delay registration for Art Education core courses and delay projected graduation.
+All full-time and part-time Art Education students must achieve a minimum cumulative grade point average of 2.5 in order to graduate from the Art Education degree program.

 The Art Education Department uses Colorado Department of Education (CDE) Educator Preparation Standards, which include Educator Preparation Teacher Quality Standards (5.0 - 5.04), Educator Preparation English Language Learner Standards (EL), and the Visual Arts Standards (Grades K-12) (4.04).